Brain-410/Study-Bot/README.md

-This is a study bot
+This is a study bot I made because I wanted to and I need to practice